 Growing Marjoram Indoors

 When growing marjoram indoors, there are a couple of considerations that apply to any indoor herb.
-Access the amount of space you have, the temperature, light source, air and cultural requirements.
+Assess the amount of space you have, the temperature, light source, air, and cultural requirements.

 A sunny location and moderately moist, well-drained soil with a pH of 6.9 are the elementary details of how to grow sweet marjoram indoors.
-If planting from seed, sow uncovered and germinate at about 65-70 F. (18-21 C.).
+If planting from seed, sow uncovered and germinate at about 65 to 70 degrees F. (18-21 C.).
 Seeds are slow to germinate but plants can also be propagated by cuttings or root division.

 Care of Marjoram Herbs

 As previously mentioned, this little member of the Lamiaceae family is usually an annual unless planted indoors or outside in mild climates.

 To maintain the vigor and shape of the indoor marjoram herb plant, pinch back plants prior to blooming in mid to late summer (July to September).
 This will also keep the size down to a manageable 12 inches (31 cm.) or so and eliminate much of the woodiness of the indoor marjoram herb plant.

 The tiny, grayish green leaves, flowering top or entirety of indoor marjoram herb plants may be harvested at any time.
 Sweet marjoram’s flavor is reminiscent of oregano and is at its peak just before blooming in the summer.
 This also reduces the seed set and encourages herbaceous development.
 This little Mediterranean herb may be sheared severely down to 1 to 2 inches (2.5-5 cm.).

 There are many ways of using marjoram herbs, including using fresh or dry in marinades, salads, and dressings to flavor vinegars or oils, soups, and compound butters.